CineClub: Mephisto (1981), by István Szabó - Kafkadesk

 With Mephisto, István Szabó directed the first and only Oscar-winning Hungarian film until László Nemes’s Son of Saul (2016), nearly forty years later.
 The movie follows the acting career of Hendrik Höfgen (played by Klaus Maria Brandauer), a young, Bolshevik German theatrical actor, and his self-centered, opportunistic character development to satisfy his appetite for success at the time of the rise of the German National Socialist Party.

-One of the most oft-asked questions about the movie is what motif influenced Szabo to use Klaus Mann’s Mephisto as inspiration, and what led him to adapt a highly-charged political novel in the later years of the communist regime in Hungary.
+What of the main questions surrounding the movie is what motif influenced Szabo to use Klaus Mann’s “Mephisto” as inspiration, and what led him to adapt a highly-charged political novel in the later years of the communist regime in Hungary.

 The path of Höfgen, a puppet in the German political environment, shows some slight similarities with Szabó’s own personal history.
-During the early years of the communist regime, Szabó collaborated with the Hungary’s communist secret police as an informant, notoriously reporting on the activities of other actors or members of the film industry.
-In this sense, Mephisto can be understood as the director’s mea culpa and self-criticism about his role in the shady and controversial era of communism which kept haunting him ceaselessly.
+During the early years of the communist regime, Szabó collaborated with the Hungary’s communist secret police as an informant, reporting on the activities of other actors or members of the film industry.
+In this sense, Mephisto can be understood as the director’s mea culpa and self-criticism about his actions in the shady and controversial era of communism which haunted him ceaselessly.

 The director’s self-inflicted punishment and remorseful cathartic experience becomes evident in every aspect of the film: Mephisto raises the fundamental philosophical question of what kind of “Faustian bargain” or “deal” is morally acceptable for a talented artist, and to what extent the individual should remain blind to all evil powers and to depraved political interests surrounding him.

 In the classic German legend, Faust makes a deal with the Devil’s agent, Mephistopheles, and sells his soul in exchange for the much-desired universal knowledge.
-In the film, Höfgen plays the role of Mephisto on the theatre stage, while gradually losing his self-identity in real life, slowly morphing into the opportunist Faust, hungry for a successful career.
+In the film, Höfgen plays the role of Mephisto on the theatre stage, while gradually losing his self-identity in real life, and slowly morphing into the opportunist Faust.

 Szabó masterfully blurred the lines of the original legend and cunningly elaborated Höfgen’s character development scenes and his transformation into Faust by presenting the protagonist’s struggle to play the role of Mephisto onstage.
 While the productions of Mephisto go from bad to worse in the theatre, Höfgen himself becomes increasingly identical to Faust.

 His weak, utterly unprincipled, and cowardly attitude is tangible when he refuses to leave Nazi Germany and emigrate to the United States, unlike his actor colleagues and friends.
-Höfgen chooses the easiest path and becomes the marionette of the political regime.
-Still able to feel remorse and regret for his actions, he excuses himself and pronounces the most vigorous line of the film: “What do they want from me now?
+Höfgen chooses the easiest path and becomes the puppet of the political regime.
+Still able to feel remorse and regret for his actions, he excuses himself and pronounces one of the most vigorous lines of the film: “What do they want from me now?
 After all, I am just an actor.”

-Mephisto is a critique of both the politicized community of artists and the selfish, career-driven human behaviour to the point of mania.
-The strong political message of this compact masterpiece continues to resonate today, exposing how the artistic world can become prey – or active participant – of authoritarian regimes and purposes.
+Mephisto is a critique of both the politicized community of artists and the selfish, career-driven human behaviour brought to the point of mania.
+The strong political message of this compact masterpiece continues to resonate today, exposing how the artistic world can become prey – or an active participant – of authoritarian regimes and purposes.

 By Bence Janek